ChrisMayfield/ThinkJavaCode2/README.md

 # ThinkJavaCode2
 Supporting code for Think Java, 2nd edition.
-Copyright (c) 2017 Allen Downey and Chris Mayfield.
+Copyright (c) 2019 Allen Downey and Chris Mayfield.
-**This new edition is a work in progress and won't be completed until May 2019.**
+**This new edition is a work in progress and won't be completed until Fall 2019.**

 This repository contains the code examples from the book and starter code for some exercises.
 There are several ways you can work with the code: